You are here

 ENGL 121: Intermediate English Composition (3 hrs: Fall and Spring)

 This course includes argumentative and persuasive writing, critical analysis and interpretation of various kinds of rhetoric, and study of ethical problems involved in rhetoric, as well as logic, library research, and documentation.
 Students prepare a term paper.
 Prerequisites: ENGL 120 or equivalent.

-ENGL 125: Introduction to Literature (3 hrs: Fall and Spring)
+ENGL 125: Introduction to Literature (3 hrs: On Demand)